Magecart Strikes Again

 Digital business initiatives and the massively increasing size and scale of the internet continue to lower the bar for hackers to carry out successful attacks.
 Attackers simply have too many places to hide online, and the decreasing cost of infrastructure enables them to build and deploy malicious sites rapidly and take them down just as fast.
 At the same time, they have a much broader surface to attack, with so many digital assets now external to a company.

-Today’s incident response teams, no matter their size or maturity level, must sift through a massive amount of alerts to quickly identify and respond to all threats to their company, brand, and customers—without being led astray by false positives.
+Today’s incident response teams, no matter their size or maturity level, must sift through a massive amount of alerts and data to quickly identify and respond to all threats to their company, brand, and customers—without being led astray by false positives.

-Two things are essential:
+Three things are essential:

 Time is of the essence.
 Full visibility with proper intelligence makes all the difference in stopping a threat early or preventing it from occurring at all.